 1. Fix ground rules

-Rules like “Don’t use your phone during so and so time” will instigate use of phones behind your back.
+Rules like “Don’t use your phone during so and so time” will instigate the use of phones behind your back.
 Ground rules are mostly set for our own selves.

 Suppose you get a text from a co-worker and you feel the vibes are not so professionally appropriate, instead of replying to the text, give them a call.
 Replying to texts takes less time than talking over the phone but talking makes communication vocally clear.

-2. Communicate with your spouse
+3. Communicate with your spouse

 Take their stance into consideration – what do they feel about talking to friends you both have met online.
 Set clear boundaries and agree to stick to it.

-3. Pay attention to your social media friend lists
+4. Pay attention to your social media friend lists

 Also, ignore or unfollow people you were once interested in, in the past.
 Unmet desires are dangerous and constantly finding them on your feed might instigate you to communicate with them.

-People take their social accounts very seriously.
+People take their social media accounts very seriously.
 To prepare for complete transparency, you can suggest joint accounts for the two of you.
 This means no one will be tempted to do anything behind their spouse’s back.

 It is so easy to know a person well just by scrolling through their feed on Facebook or Instagram.
 Emotional infidelity can follow even when you peruse through the account of a person to meet your visual desires.

 In cases of internet infidelity, because everything is happening behind a smoky screen and on the web, there is a false sense of security for the instigator.
 Your smartphone is yours, the conversations are being tossed back and forth between you and your co-worker, no witness whatsoever.

-People also tend to blame the inability of their spouses to make them happy and internet infidelity as an escape route from the reality.
+People also tend to blame the inability of their spouses to make them happy and internet infidelity as an escape route from reality.
 “My husband doesn’t appreciate my work enough and this person I met loves my work.”
 Also, just because everyone is doing it, does not mean you need to indulge in it as well.

 The whole internet is a web and it is so easy to get entangled in it.
 Know how to fight it and protect the sanctity of your marriage.